Cellphone Location Tracking

 In the case, a drug dealer was caught transporting cocaine in his car, and officers used the cell site location information from his cellphone to track his movements and location.
 The Court ruled that even with a warrant, law enforcement could only recover information about the phone numbers the defendant called or received, but not real-time tracking of his location.

-It further went on to say that the defendant had a reasonable expectation of privacy and that he had not given his service provider permission for others to track his location.
-The failure of the officers to seek a search warrant for the specific of using the location information was a violation of the Fourth Amendment.
+The Court held that the defendant had a reasonable expectation of privacy and had not given his service provider permission to allow others to track his location.
+Therefore, the failure of officers to obtain a search warrant for the specific purpose of using location information constituted a violation of the Fourth Amendment.